Underscoring Mimaki’s Commitment To Greener Print Production

 TRAPIS provides a simplified workflow with significantly reduced water consumption

-Recently introduced to the market, TRAPIS (Transfer Pigment System) is more sustainable than both analogue and digital textile dye printing methods with zero water consumption, aside from any used in the production of the material, and substantially lower CO2 emissions.
+Recently introduced to the market, TRAPIS — Transfer Pigment System — is more sustainable than both analogue and digital textile dye printing methods with zero water consumption, aside from any used in the production of the material, and substantially lower carbon dioxide emissions.
 By simplifying the textile printing workflow to require only a large-format printer and a high-pressure calender, it eliminates the need for equipment like steaming or washing machines, making small-scale textile production more feasible and accessible locally.

 The printing process involves three key elements: the Textile Pigment Ink, the Printing System and the Pigment Transfer paper, Mimaki Texcol.

-The growing awareness of sustainability has led to a significant disposal issue within the textile industry, with polyester textiles accounting for approximately 60% of 92 million tonnes of wasted textile materials worldwide[2].
-Of this enormous amount of polyester waste, currently around only 15% is recycled.
+The growing awareness of sustainability has led to a significant disposal issue within the textile industry, with polyester textiles accounting for approximately 60 percent of 92 million tonnes of wasted textile materials worldwide2.
+Of this enormous amount of polyester waste, currently around only 15 percent is recycled.
 Mimaki’s Neo-Chromato Process tackles this issue head on by utilizing a discolouring technology for dye sublimation inks.
-By decolourising polyester textiles that have been dyed, this innovative process allows materials to be re-printed or dyed immediately, contributing to a smaller circular economy.
+By decolourizing polyester textiles that have been dyed, this innovative process allows materials to be re-printed or dyed immediately, contributing to a smaller circular economy.
 In fact, reused polyester can be repeatedly treated with the Neo-Chromato Process, which extends the lifecycle of materials.

 While the printing industry is taking on the responsibility of creating a more environmentally friendly landscape, there is always more that can be done to further this progress.
 Innovative and exciting developments in technology are continuously breaking new ground, but there is still a way to go to see them being implemented globally.